pwscup/pwssite/2020/markdown/session_e.md

 - Please upload your poster by "2020/10/26(Mon) 23:59:59 JST" to the GoogleDrive Folder.
 - Poster filename: [teamid]_[teamname].pdf (ex: 01_テストチーム.pdf)
 - There is no restriction in the format/size/etc... to the poster file.

+### [Team] 　[2020/10/22(Wed) update]
+- Copyright Ownership
+    - The author owns the copyright of the submitted materials.
+- Release of the materials
+    - You can set whether the other team can download your material or not.
+    - In the default setting, other team can download the submitted matrials (at the GoogleDrive)
+    - Please check the [manual](https://support.google.com/a/users/answer/9308868?hl=ja) to change the settings.
+- Disclosing of the materials
+    -

 ## Contact
 - PWS2020 Committee, PWS Cup Working Group